 Like its predecessors towards the city's edge, Tramway des Maréchaux (T3), for example, takes an orbital course – a 7.9km (4.9 mile) southern arc around Paris's historic boundary.

-Infamous for driver conduct and traffic jams but nevertheless effective in channelling vehicles away from city streets, the Boulevard Périphérique motorway ring dating from 1973 demonstrated the demand for journeys that did not follow the predominantly radial roads.
+Infamous for driver conduct and traffic jams but nevertheless effective in channelling vehicles away from city streets, the Boulevard Périphérique motorway ring dating from 1973 demonstrated the demand for journeys that did not follow the

 Built on the city side of the Périphérique, T3 is a €311.5m landscaped showcase designed to entice Parisians into leaving the car behind or persuade even more not to bother with owning one.
 As well as persuasion, dissuasion has been applied in the form of removing thousands of free parking spaces and introducing 'green districts' whose roads have very low speed limits.